chef/automate/components/docs-chef-io/content/automate/ha_aws_deploy_steps.md

     Reference for [AWS SSH Key Pair creation](https://docs.aws.amazon.com/ground-station/latest/ug/create-ec2-ssh-key-pair.html)
 - We do not support passphrase for Private Key authentication.
 - Preferred key type will be ed25519
+- Make sure your linux has `sysctl` utility available.

 {{< warning >}}
 - PLEASE DONOT MODIFY THE WORKSPACE PATH it should always be "/hab/a2_deploy_workspace"